BurningDog/meta-cognitive-dev/README.md

 * Docker for development
 * What a product backlog is and how it's maintained
 * Ability to wireframe on a whiteboard
+* How to gently but firmly push back on anyone except the Product Owner re-prioritizing their work

 ## Extra points